Rostaing

-Rostaing is a company created in 1789 by Joseph Rostaing which was at first a tannery.
+Rostaing is a French company specializing in the production of protective gloves, leather goods, backpacks, and textiles.
+Established in 1789 as a tannery by Joseph Rostaing in Villieu, Ain, the company has evolved over more than two centuries from traditional leather tanning to become a diversified manufacturer with a global presence.
+Rostaing introduced its first protective gloves in the mid-20th century and expanded into gardening gloves and technical textiles.
+With operations in France, Vietnam, and Mongolia, the company maintains vertical integration across its supply chain and distributes products in over 35 countries.

 History

-The history of Rostaing Group is deeply related to the one of the Rostaing family.

 Joseph Rostaing was living in Villieu, a small village in the French department of Ain, just 50 kilometers away from Lyon.
 Joseph Rostaing created in 1789 an artisanal tannery in the Toison's riverside.
 There, he used to produce vegetal leather to create shoes for postmen and soldiers.
 He died in 1830 and gave his tannery to his son, François Rostaing.

 François Rostaing succeeded into managing the business even though there was a major crisis following the revolution and the republican insurrection in Paris in 1848.

 Joannès Rostaing, his son, kept the old tradition by creating leather with tallow.
 This soft and fat leather was sold to horse's and ox’s tools specialists (harnesses, belts…).

 In 1920, Leon Rostaing, the great-grand-son, developed vegetal tanning with oak’s bark especially for shoes.
 The luxury bootmakers and shoemakers in Lyon, Paris and Cannes were then using soles buffered "TANNERY ROSTAING founded in 1789."

 This successful activity lasted until 1950.
 It was then difficult to keep the business going because the tools used were getting too old.